kaidez/kaidez.com/_drafts/2015-02-18-ajax-beginners.md

 > *"The `$.ajax()` function underlies all Ajax requests sent by jQuery.
 It is often unnecessary to directly call this function, as several higher-level alternatives like `$.get()` and `.load()` are available and are easier to use.
 If less common options are required, though, `$.ajax()` can be used more flexibly."*

-In jQuery, these higher-level functions are commonly referred to as "[shorthand methods](http://api.jquery.com/category/ajax/shorthand-methods/ "Read more about jQuery AJAX shorthand methods")." jQuery currently offers five AJAX shorthand methods:
+In jQuery, these higher-level functions are commonly referred to as "[shorthand methods](http://api.jquery.com/category/ajax/shorthand-methods/ "Read more about jQuery AJAX shorthand methods")."
+All of them use core `.ajax()` method internally.

+jQuery currently offers five AJAX shorthand methods:

 1. `jQuery.get()`
 2. `jQuery.getJSON()`